 Mixing At Home or Buying a Clay Body

 Consumer wet clays provide a very easy way to buy clay if you don’t have the equipment to blend it yourself.
 This is particularly true of clays that are treated using a de-airing pug wheel, which removes a lot of wedging within the clay.
 Self-mixing clay provides many advantages.
 The first is economic: humid clay weighs much more than dry clay, resulting in lower shipping costs, meaning you can keep the cash you’ve earned from the best payout pokies.
 The other advantage of making your own is you can use and change custom clay body recipes if desired.

 One of the easiest ways to find clay for your needs is to experiment with different clay bodies.
 Try buying individual bags of several clay types that you’re searching for.
 Play with each clay, move it to its limits, and record thoughts and observations on paper.
 You can also build sample pieces like tiles, bells, or bowls and fire them on a regular firing plan.
 Examine how the clays behave and interact with the glazes you use.

 Potters may use many items of machinery for their artistic process.
 The three most commonly employed are kilns, wheels and some machinery used to carry dried clay to a functional form.
-Although finished pottery can be produced entirely by hand, it takes tremendous effort and time.
+Although finished pottery can be produced entirely by hand, it takes tremendous effort and time when you register right here.
 Having machines helps release your mind from what you most want to do: build with your clay.
 The three key pieces of potter machinery are drying, cutting, and burning.
 Whether you have access to any of these may influence the sort of clay you may use.